389ds/389ds.github.io/docs/389ds/howto/howto-install-389.md

     ...
     ...

 Every setting has a default value.
 To customize any of the settings remove the preceding semi-colon from the directive, and set the desired value.

+A really good example if you just want trial instance to learn and play from is the following inf:

+    [general]
+    config_version = 2

+    [slapd]
+    root_password = YOUR_ADMIN_PASSWORD_HERE
+    [backend-userroot]
+    sample_entries = yes
+    suffix = dc=example,dc=com

 Then you are ready to create your instance:

-    dscreate fromfile /tmp/instance.inf
+    # dscreate from-file /tmp/instance.inf

+That's it!
+You now have a working LDAP server.
+You can see this with:

+    # dsctl localhost status
+    Instance "localhost" is running

 ### INF File Examples

 Here is an example of the bare minimum you need in the install file to create an instance.
-If you you just want the defaults then this is all you need:
+If you just want the defaults then this is all you need:

     [general]
     config_version = 2
-    full_machine_name = SYSTEMS_FQDN

     [slapd]
-    instance_name = localhost
     root_password = YOUR_PASSWORD_FOR_CN=DIRECTORY_MANAGER

 Here's another example with other customizations as well as creating two backends (see \[backend-*YOUR_BACKEND_NAME*\]).
 You also have the option to create a self signed certificate database as part of the installation (the default is True).

     [general]
     config_version = 2
-    full_machine_name = localhost.localdomain

     [slapd]
-    instance_name = localhost
     root_dn = cn=manager
     root_password = YOUR_PASSWORD_FOR_CN=MANAGER
     port = 3890